MSDEVMTL/GlobalAzureBootcamp-2019/Lab3/README.md

     az group create --name GAB2019Group --location canadaeast
     ```

-1. Create a container registry (to push our Docker image into):
+1. Create a container registry (to push our Docker image into).
+The `<acrName>` must be unique Azure-wide (not just your account).
+For example, I named mine `GAB2019ContainerRegistry`.

     ```bash
-    az acr create --resource-group GAB2019Group --name GAB2019ContainerRegistry --sku Basic --admin-enabled true
+    az acr create --resource-group GAB2019Group --name <acrName> --sku Basic --admin-enabled true
     ```

+    > Take note of the registry `name` you entered here.
+Throughout the rest of this quickstart `<acrName>` is a placeholder for the container registry name.
+    >
     > Take note of `loginServer` in the output, which is the fully qualified registry name (all lowercase).
 Throughout the rest of this quickstart `<acrLoginServer>` is a placeholder for the container registry name.
-    >
-    > Take note of `name` in the output, which is the registry name.
-Throughout the rest of this quickstart `<acrName>` is a placeholder for the container registry name.

 1. From there we need one of the admin password generated for us by Azure.
 To get those we must:

     1. Log in to the [Azure Portal](https://portal.azure.com)
-    1. Navigate to our container registry: `GAB2019ContainerRegistry`
+    1. Navigate to our container registry: `<acrName>`
     1. Navigate to `Access keys`
     1. Copy the Username (which should be the same as the registry name) and one of the two passwords.